xuqi2024/openflexure-microscope/docs/actuator_assembly.md

 ## Repeat this process for Y and Z {pagestep}

 Follow the same procedure for the Y and Z axes.
-Once complete your microscope should look like this.
+Once complete the [microscope with assembled actuators]{output, qty:1} should look like this:

 ![Actuators assembled](renders/actuators_assembled.png)